 International criticism of Iran's human rights practices predates and transcends the crackdown against the Green movement.
-Table 3, which discusses the regime's record on a number of human rights issues, is based largely on the latest State Department human rights report (for 2009, March 11, 2010) and State Department International Religious Freedom report (for 2010, November 17, 2010).
+Table 3, which discusses the regime's record on a number of human rights issues, is based largely on the latest State Department human rights report (for 2009: March 11, 2010) and State Department International Religious Freedom report (for 2010: November 17, 2010).
 These reports cite Iran for a wide range of serious abuses, including unjust executions, politically motivated abductions by security forces, torture, arbitrary arrest and detention, and arrests of women's rights activists.
 The State Department human rights report said the government's "poor human rights record degenerated during the year, particularly after the disputed June presidential elections."
 The report cited the regime's arrests, deaths in custody, and other abuses against the protesters.
 According to the State Department report, in August 2009 Iran's judiciary estimated that 4,000 oppositions had been detained; an unknown but significant number of oppositionists (possibly in the thousands) remain incarcerated.

 The post-election crackdown on the Green movement was a focus of the U.N. four-year review of Iran's human rights record that took place in mid-February 2010 in Geneva.
 Despite the criticism, on April 29, 2010, Iran acceded to the U.N.
 Commission on the Status of Women, after earlier dropping its attempt to win a seat on the higher-profile U.N.
 General Assembly Human Rights Council.
 Still, on June 10, 2010, Iran was formally questioned by the U.N.
 Human Rights Council about its record.
 On November 19, 2010, by a vote of 74-48, with 59 countries abstaining, the General Assembly's "Third Committee" expressed "deep concern" about Iran's forms of punishments and other abuses.
+On February 28, 2011, in remarks at the U.N.
+Human Rights Council in Geneva, Secretary Clinton said the United States is working with Sweden and other countries to reconstitute a Special Rapporteur to report on Iranian human rights abuses.
+Such a mission existed during the during the 1990s but was discontinued in 2003.
+Iran tended to offer little, if any, cooperation with the various Rapporteurs who investigated the issue during that time.
+On February 17, 2011, the Senate adopted S.Res.
+73 (unanimous consent) "express[ing] strong support for the people of Iran in their peaceful calls for a representative and responsive democratic government that respects [human] rights."

-On September 29, 2010, President Obama, acting in accordance with Section 105 of P.L.
-111-195, issued Executive Order 13553 sanctioning Iranian persons determined to have committed serious human right abuses subsequent to the Iranian presidential election.
+As far as sanctioning Iranian human rights abusers, on September 29, 2010, President Obama, acting in accordance with Section 105 of P.L.
+111-195, issued Executive Order 13553 sanctioning eight Iranian officials determined to have committed serious human right abuses subsequent to the Iranian presidential election.
+Two more Iranian officials (Tehran prosecutor Abbas Dowlatabadi and Basij commander Mohammad Reza Naqdi) were added to that list on February 23, 2011.